Recoskie/JDasm/docs/Basics.md

 <br />

-Char codes 00 to 1F hex are not really text codes.
-Thus are never saved to text documents or web pages.
+Char codes 00 to 1F hex are not really text codes, so are never saved to text documents or web pages.

 <br />